-The security addendum to this agreement specifies these security procedures and must be taken and considered as part of this agreement, as if the provisions contained in the addendum are fully set out here.
+The security addendum to this agreement specifies these security procedures and shall be taken and considered as part of this agreement, as if the provisions contained in the addendum were fully set out here.

-A. Breach Reporting
+A. Loss Reporting

-If either SSA or OCSS experiences an incident involving the suspected or confirmed breach (i.e., loss) of PII provided by SSA or OCSS under the terms of this agreement, they will follow the incident reporting guidelines issued by OMB.
-In the event of a suspected or confirmed PII breach, the agency experiencing the breach is responsible for following its established procedures, including notification to the proper organizations.
-In addition, the agency experiencing the breach will notify the other agency's point of contact named in this agreement.
-If OCSS is unable to speak with the SSA Office of Privacy and Disclosure Breach Contact within one hour or if for some other reason notifying the SSA Office of Privacy and Disclosure Breach Contact is not practicable

-(e.g., it is outside of the normal business hours), OCSS will call SSA's National Network Service Center at 1-877-697-4889.
-If SSA is unable to speak with OCSS' Systems Security Contact within one hour, SSA will contact OCSS' Director of Operations at the National Computer Center, Baltimore, Maryland (202) 596-0494.
+If either SSA or OCSE experiences an incident involving the loss or breach of PII provided by SSA or OCSE under the terms of this agreement, they will follow the incident reporting guidelines issued by OMB.
+In the event of a reportable incident under OMB and the incident under OMB guidance involving PII, the agency experiencing the incident is responsible for following its established procedures, including notification to the proper organizations (e.g., United States Computer Emergency Readiness Team and the agency's privacy office).
+In addition, the agency experiencing the incident (e.g., electronic or paper) will notify the other agency's Systems Security Contact named in this agreement.
+If OCSE is unable to speak with the SSA Systems Security Contact within one hour or if for some other reason notifying the SSA Systems Security Contact is not practicable (e.g., it is outside of the normal business hours), OCSE will call SSA's National Network Service Center toll free at 1-877-697-4889.
+If SSA is unable to speak with OCSE's Systems Security Contact within one hour, SSA will contact OCSE's Director of Operations at PEB, Baltimore, Maryland (877) 697-4889.